lei-cao/beego-in-action/en-US/beego-in-docker.md

   `docker build -t leicao/beego .`

  It's simple, right?
-If it's sucessfully built, you can see it by `docker images`
+If it's successfully built, you can see it by `docker images`

 - The second option is even better which is the Docker's [automated builds](https://docs.docker.com/docker-hub/builds/#the-dockerfile-and-automated-builds)

- It's also very simple, just following the guide, creating your git repo with the Dockfile, in my case it's [github.com/lei-cao/dockers](https://github.com/lei-cao/dockers).
+ It's also very simple, just following the guide, creating your git repo with the Dockerfile, in my case it's [github.com/lei-cao/dockers](https://github.com/lei-cao/dockers).
 And then I got this [build](https://registry.hub.docker.com/u/leicao/beego/) built by Docker automated builds.

 Now we have the Beego Docker image, let's play with it.